Part 8: Invasions

 ClearInvasions()

-This appears to clear records of invasions previously set up in memory.
-Have only used this to clear memory of the remnants of invasion data in a .scn file (which was causing an unscripted invasion to appear).
-Presumably this could be used as a way of preventing any future invasions of any type.
+to clear memory of the remnants of invasion data in a .scn file (which was causing an unscripted invasion to appear).
+However, it could also be used as a way of preventing any future invasions of any type.

 GetInvaderCohorts(ref string inInvasionName, out int[] outIDs)

-This returns a set of IDs to the enemyCohorts array.
-This could then be used to manipulate an ongoing invasion, e.g. through SetCohortOrders below.
+This code will return a set of IDs to the enemyCohorts array.
+These cohort IDs could then be used to manipulate an ongoing invasion, e.g. using the SetCohortOrders method as described in the example below, or it could in turn be used to obtain the cohort type using the GetEnemyCohortData as described above.

 SetCohortOrders(int inCohortID, ref string inOrders)

-Used in Tools.cs to set the orders of individual enemy cohorts, identified by their ID (as obtained through GetInvaderCohorts above).
-Example (derived from Tools.cs):
+This method can be used to set or change the orders of individual enemy cohorts, identified by their cohort ID (which is as obtained using the GetInvaderCohorts method, described above).
+The following example is adapted from Iceni Queen:

 {